Preventing Youth Suicide:

 The presence of resiliency factors can lessen the potential of risk factors to lead to suicidal ideation and behaviors.
 Once a child or adolescent is considered at risk, schools, families, and friends should work to build these factors in and around the youth.
 These include:

-General life satisfaction, good self-esteem, sense of purpose.
+- General life satisfaction, good self-esteem, a sense of purpose.

 NASP Resources Available Online